Sogolumbo/Music-Book-Index-Search/README.md

 ![music book search screenshot](https://user-images.githubusercontent.com/33571916/43722327-4e58976c-9995-11e8-91b0-d978ab9a366d.PNG)

+## Compiling the source code
+Install Visual Studio 2017 or similar, open the solution file (`Music-Book-Search.sln`) und click on 'Build' or 'Start'.

 ## Contribution
 The project is a standard visual studio solution.
 Feel free to fork, improve, create pull requests and share this project.